Adelaar Against Plastic Pollution

 Thanks to media platforms around the world, it’s no secret that, South East Asia suffers greatly from plastic pollution.
 The structures available in Europe or America just don’t exist.
 Luckily, Indonesians are stepping up to protect their beautiful island nation from the plastic plague.

 There might be a long way to go to tackle the plastic pollution worldwide, but I love seeing initiatives such as this.
 On August 19th, a nationwide beach clean-up operation, “bersih-bersih pantai”, was declared by the Indonesian Minister of Marine Affairs, Susi Pudjiastuti.
-This tough lady encouraged people from every island and province to join forces and clean their local beach.
+This tough lady encouraged people from every island and province to join forces and clean their local beach and issued certificates to honor those who did (Adelaar’s certificate).
 Of course, many scuba diving liveaboards operating in Indonesia jumped on the opportunity to be part of such a positive movement.
 Most led by example for the locals of remote locations who may not be as aware of waste management.

 The Adelaar team gladly got their hands dirty to participate in this.
 As the ship was in Serangan harbor between cruises, part of the crew met with the office staff at Pantai Mertasari in Sanur, Bali.
 Many great organizations and clubs answered the call.
 Seeing so many young Indonesians filling bags was truly heart-warming.
 Many ended up being too heavy for them to carry back.
 This gave me great hope for the future of Indonesia.